parth-20-07/Swarm-Intelligence/HW 6/README.md

 ## Observations and Personal Conclusions

-- When perfect synchronization does not happen, blocks tend to form smaller groups which oscillate in negation of each other as their inverses.
+- When perfect synchronization does not happen, blocks tend to form smaller groups that oscillate in the negation of each other as their inverses.
 - Synchronization fails for k = 0.1
 - We start seeing 3-4 different coupled oscillations for k = 0.2
-- After few 100 initial iterations of failed synchronization, Perfect Synchronization can be seen for k = 0.3, 0.6, 0.7, 0.8, 0.9 and 1.
+- After a few 100 initial iterations of failed synchronization, Perfect Synchronization can be seen for k = 0.3, 0.6, 0.7, 0.8, 0.9 and 1.
-- k = 0.5 has 2 groups which oscillate in opposition of each other.
+- k = 0.5 has 2 groups that oscillate in opposition to each other.

 ## Interesting Experimentation